Benjamin "Pap" Singleton: Final years

 In 1885, Singleton moved to Kansas City, where he began to organize around Pan-Africanism.
 In 1885, he founded the United Transatlantic Society (UTS), with the goal of having all blacks relocate from the United States to Africa, where such Western-influenced colonies as Sierra Leone and Liberia had been founded by Great Britain and the United States, respectively.
 In this time period, Bishop Henry McNeil Turner also had his own proposed African migration movement.

-The UTS lasted till 1887 but never sent anyone to Africa.
+The UTS lasted until 1887 but never sent anyone to Africa.
 In poor health, Singleton retired from his life of activism.
 He raised his voice one final time in 1889 to call for a portion of the newly opening Oklahoma Territory to be reserved as an all-black state.

 Benjamin Singleton died on February 17, 1900, in Kansas City, Missouri.
 He was buried in Union Cemetery, Kansas City, Missouri on February 26, 1900.

 Family

 Benjamin Singleton married and was the father of several children.
 Two of his children – Emily, born about 1840 in Tennessee, and Sarah, born about 1858 in Michigan – wrote letters to their father from East Nashville, Tennessee, during the mid-1880s.
 An undated note regarding Singleton's testimony before the U.S. Senate Committee in 1880 quoted Singleton as saying: "I have been a slave fled to Canada when my children were small and nineteen years after when I returned they were grown."

 His son, Joshua W. Singleton, eventually settled in Allensworth, California, a black agricultural settlement founded in Tulare County.
 Joshua's grandchildren, through his married daughter Virginia Louise Williams and her husband John, were John Williams Jr., Midge Williams (1915-1952), Charles and Robert Williams.

 As young adults, they started singing together in the Bay Area as the Williams Quartette.
 In 1928 they started touring as the Williams Four.
 In 1933, they had a successful tour in Shanghai, China, which was a destination for increasing numbers of European refugees, and Japan.
 Midge Williams also sang as a swing jazz soloist in the late 1930s and 1940s.
 She recorded with a group as Midge Williams and Her Jazz Jesters.